Thomas County Vehicle Impound Guide

 Facing financial difficulties after a DUI arrest is common.
 Here are some options:

-- Borrow from family/friends: Consider asking family or friends for assistance to cover the impound fees.
+- Contact a Family Member or Friend: Consider asking family or friends for assistance to cover the impound fees.

 After Retrieval